Platform-OS/platformos-documentation/_PlatformOS/how-platformos-works/glossary.md

 Usage example:

-Define what you want to yield in your layout:
+Define what you want to yield in your Page:

 ```
 {% content_for 'page_title' %}Platform OS Blog{% endcontent_for %}
 ```

-Then use yield inside the layout:
+Then use yield inside the Layout:

 ```
 <title>{{ yield 'page_title' }}</title>